mebobby2/book-ms/resources/README.md

 The output is as follows.

 Before that: Swarm Standalone too old to get working.
 Setup Docker in swarm mode instead.
-Refer to this: https://github.com/ruanbekker/ansible-docker-swarm/tree/master/roles
+Refer to this: https://github.com/ruanbekker/ansible-docker-swarm/tree/master/roles.

+You can change the playbook to not use the swarm image and the docker-swarm-master etc to remove the flags cluster-store and cluster-advertise as these are used for classic swarm.
+They are left in the docker api for backwards compatibility.